fdolsky321/UiPath_Activities/speech_recognition/README.md

 ```

 <br/>
+<b>FilePath <string> - Optional</b><br/>
+For Speech recognition, where you want to convert already recorded sound to string, you need to specify the path to that file.
+You can use absolute and also relative path to that file.
+- WAV: must be in PCM/LPCM format
+- AIFF
+- AIFF-C
+- FLAC: must be native FLAC format; OGG-FLAC is not supported

 <b>APIKey <string> - Optional</b><br/>

 APIKey is the authentication for some engines, which you can use for speech recognition.
 All speech recognition engines are listed and described in section below - Engine.
 This argument is optional, because it is dependent on used engine.
 By default, its `None`.

 <br/>
 <b>Username <string> - Optional</b><br/>

 There are some engines, which are using basic authentication method - username and password instead of API key.
 For them, you have to specify the username.
-By default, it's None.
+By default, it's `None`.

 <br/>
 <b>Password <string> - Optional</b><br/>

 The same as for usernam.
 There are some engines, which are using basic authentication method - username and password instead of API key.
 For them, you have to specify also the password.
-By default, it's None.
+By default, it's `None`.

 <br/>
 <b>Password <string> - Optional</b><br/>

-The same as for usernam.
+The same as for username.
 There are some engines, which are using basic authentication method - username and password instead of API key.
 For them, you have to specify also the password.
-By default, it's None.
+By default, it's `None`.

 ---
 ## Demo